2019 PEREGRINE FALCON CLIMBING CLOSURE

 Mohonk Preserve Foothills Update - Site preparations are continuing at the Testimonial Gateway Trailhead at the Mohonk Preserve Foothills.
 Work will continue in the spring on the Testimonial Gateway Trailhead, which will include off-road parking, entry booths, restrooms, landscaping and signage.
 Work will also continue on completing the connection to the River-to-Ridge Trail in partnership with Open Space Institute.
 Stabilization work on the Testimonial Gateway Tower roof, windows and selected masonry will also begin, along with replacement of the Lenape Lane Bridge and resurfacing of the Lenape Lane Carriage Road .
 Please note that the Testimonial Gateway Tower area is closed from Route 299 and Gate House Road to the beginning of the Pin Oak Allee and construction fencing and flagging are in place.
 We will keep you updated on our progress and look forward to welcoming everyone to our new trailhead later in 2019.
 Click here for more information on the Mohonk Preserve Foothills Project.

-Weather-related Closures - The East Trapps Connector Trail and Coxing Trailhead are closed for the winter season.
+The East Trapps Connector Trail and Coxing Trailhead are now open.

 Duck Pond Update - DEC has completed their assessment of Duck Pond's infrastructure and the Preserve is working with engineers to develop a plan for repairs.
 Due to fluctuating water levels, the pond is especially dangerous during the winter weather - please stay off of the pond surface and, as always, be sure to keep all dogs on leash.